Getting started with Liferay SAML 2.0 Identity Provider

 help configuring Liferay refer to Liferay 6.1 User

-.
+Guide.
 Once that is done you’ll need to configure the SAML

 identity provider before deploying the plugin.
 The IdP needs a private